 What is the Proposed Action?

 The Airport Sponsor, the City of Charlotte, has plans to implement airport improvements at CLT.
-The Proposed Action is made up of four primary Project Elements proposed for construction by 2028:
+The Proposed Action is made up of two primary Project Elements proposed for construction by 2028:

 - Fourth Parallel Runway 1-19 (including End-Around Taxiways)

 CLT is the sixth busiest airport in the United States.
 The FAA forecasts that the number of flights at CLT will grow at an average rate of almost 1.85 percent annually, from more than 545,000 flights in 2016 to 745,000 flights in 2033 and from 21.7 million enplanements to 31.5 million enplanements during the same timeframe.
 Current airfield, terminal, aircraft gate area, and vehicle parking facilities at CLT have limitations that makes it challenging for the airport which serves as a major airline hub.
 These limitations result in excessive congestion and delays.
 Improvement of these areas is proposed to address increasing congestion and delays.